bain-cs110/bain-cs110.github.io/pages/_assignments/hw1.md

 ## What to Submit
 Please submit your `main.py` file that includes code that successfully implements the nine exercises listed above (which come from the Heinold book).
 Before each exercise, use comments (or keep the existing ones) to indicate the number of the exercise that your code corresponds to.

+## Request an Extension
+If you need to request an extension on the assignment (must be 24 hours in advance) use the <a href="https://forms.gle/PobKBdUkTpPJ3GbZ8">Extension Request form</a>.